After N. Korea cuts ties, Malaysia orders its diplomats out - WTMJ

 Associated Press

-SEOUL, South Korea (AP) — Malaysia said Friday it’ll order all North Korean diplomats to leave the country within 48 hours.

-Malaysia’s Foreign Ministry’s announcement Friday came after North Korea said it was terminating diplomatic ties with Malaysia to protest its decision to extradite a North Korean to the United States to face money laundering charges.
+KUALA LUMPUR, Malaysia (AP) — Malaysia said Friday it will order all North Korean diplomats to leave the country within 48 hours, an escalation of diplomat brawl over Malaysia’s move to extradite a North Korean suspect to the United States for money laundering charges.

-The Malaysian ministry says the government “will issue an order for all the diplomatic staff and their dependents at the Embassy of the (North Korea) in Kuala Lumpur to leave Malaysia within 48 hours from today.”

 “Yes, we will be shutting down.
 We are now discussing the plans with our staff here and liaising with our government,” Kim was quoted as saying by the New Straits Times.